Beaumont RCSI Cancer Centre

 • 11th All Ireland Lung Cancer Conference April 2024

-The 11th All Ireland Lung Cancer Conference will take place in Barberstown Castle on April 12th and 13th
+The 11th All Ireland Lung Cancer Conference took place in Barberstown Castle on April 12th and 13th 2024.
+You can view the presentations by clicking on the image.

 Conference Agenda